Hardy Planting Zone – Our Shumard oak trees grow in USDA Hardiness Zones 3 through 9, covering most of the United States.

-Shumard oaks are perfect for any yard and make great shade trees with a canopy spread of 40 feet to 60 feet.
+Shumard oaks are perfect for any yard and make excellent shade trees with a canopy spread of 40 feet to 60 feet.

 These oaks are stately trees that grow tall and straight with sturdy branches that grow into a rounded crown.
 They put on a beautiful show during the fall with leaves that turn a brilliant red to red-orange color.

-Shumard oaks are tolerant of various soil types, including compacted soil, which makes them great for most landscaping situations.
+Shumard oaks tolerate various soil types, including compacted soil, which makes them great for most landscaping situations.

-They prefer normal moisture, but they can tolerate drought conditions and short-term flooding.
-And unlike some other types of oaks, they can be transplanted fairly easily.
+They prefer average moisture, but they can tolerate drought conditions and short-term flooding.
+And unlike some other types of oaks, they can be transplanted reasonably easily.
 They grow at a medium rate of 13” to 24” per year.

-Like other oak trees, the Shumard oak produces small egg-shaped acorns that are about 1 inch in length.
-They produce acorns about ever 2 to 4 years.
+Like other oak trees, the Shumard oak produces tiny egg-shaped acorns about 1 inch in length.
+They produce acorns for about ever 2 to 4 years.
 Their acorns take two years to mature, and the tree can start producing acorns around 25 years of age.

 Shumard oaks should be pruned once per year during the early spring before the leaves appear while the tree is dormant.
 Remove broken branches or branches that rubbing against other branches.
 Do not remove more than 1/3 of the tree’s canopy at one time.